joshf26/JSML/README.md

 For more examples, look in the [examples](examples) folder.

 ### Disclaimer
 This project is just a proof of concept.
-I see no actual benefit to making websites this way over normal HTML.
+I see no actual benefit to making websites this way over HTML.
 Please do not actually use this!